 - Co-Founder of the Research Network in 'Applied and Theoretical Economics (ATE)'

-- Director of the Centre for Mathematical Social Sciences at the University of Auckland, and a member of the Centre since 2010.
+- Member of the Centre for Mathematical Social Sciences at the University of Auckland (since 2010) and served as its Director in the year 2017.

 She is very active in the research community.
 She presented her research in numerous invited seminars across Europe, US & Australasia and hosted many prominent scholars, who have acted as Guest Lecturers and Keynote Speakers in the many research events she organised over time.